jyobb/islandora_map_browse/README.md

 Libraries
 * [Leaflet.js - v.
 0.7.7](http://leafletjs.com/download.html)
-   * create a directory called leaflet in sites/all/libraries
+   * Create a directory called leaflet in sites/all/libraries
    * cd to the leaflet directory, download the zip file and unzip it

 * [Leaflet Marker Cluster](https://github.com/Leaflet/Leaflet.markercluster/tree/leaflet-0.7)
+   * Download the zip file.
-   * install in sites/all/libraries/Leaflet.markercluster
+   * Install in sites/all/libraries/Leaflet.markercluster-leaflet-0.7

+## Solr Configuration

+This module has been tested with solr version 3.6.2 and fedora 3.5.

 ## Configuration